-Properly recording audio requires plenty of forethought and picking the right microphone is just the tip of the iceberg.
-You have to consider common recording problems that you can’t edit out might arise.
-Whether you’re frustrated by those loud pop sounds that ruin your recording or notice dramatic bass increases at random intervals throughout your recording, we’re here to help solve the most egregious recording issues.
+Recording audio requires plenty of forethought, and picking the right microphone is just the tip of the iceberg.
+You have to consider how uneditable common recording problems might arise.
+Whether you’re frustrated by those loud “pop” sounds that ruin your recording or notice dramatic bass increases at random intervals, we’re here to help solve the most egregious recording issues.

+Pop filters can be good at reducing the effect of plosives and fricatives, which are pop and hiss sounds.
 Plosives have much to do with pressure and how air expulsion from your mouth impacts the microphone.
 Put your palm parallel to your mouth and say “papaya.”
-You should feel two bursts of air hit your palm as you enunciate the letter P. If you were to replace your hand with a microphone and record the sound, two spikes would show up in an audio editor.
+You should feel two bursts of air hit your palm as you enunciate the letter “P.” If you were to replace your hand with a microphone and record the sound, two spikes would show up in an audio editor.

 Demo of plosives: